mmosko/ccnpy/README.md

 }
 ```

-This is the root manifest from above.
-The packet dump shows it is a `PLDTYP('MANIFEST')` so the contents of the
-Payload field are a serialized manifest.
-The manifest shown is encrypted, so all we can see here is the pre-shared
-key context (PSK(...)) that identifies the decryption key, the encrypted node, and the authentication tag.
-The
-manifest's content object also has an RsaSha256 validation alg and validation payload.

 Because we provided the correct decryption key and key number on the command-line, `PacketReader` also decrypted
 the manifest.
-This shows there is a Node with NodeData and a subtree size of 11,357 bytes (the filesize of LICENSE).
+This shows there is a Node with NodeData and a subtree size of 11,357 bytes (the file size of LICENSE).
 There is 1 HashGroup with one pointer, as is normal for the named and signed root manifest.
+The hash group
+uses NCID 1, which was defined in the NodeData.

 The `NodeData` has one name constructor definition, with a locator of `ccnx:/example.com/manifest`.
 That is the same
 name as the root manifest, as we only provided the `--name` flag.
 See below for an example with